mitodl/ocw-hugo-themes/test-sites/ocw-ci-test-course/content/pages/subscripts-and-superscripts.md

 uid: 7b3ae5c4-3b27-4806-b0c5-f012f16fa245
 ---

 **NOTE:** Not all of these are use-cases that we want to encourage.
-The goal here is to document what currently works and to alert ourselves if one of these stops breaking.
+The goal here is to document what currently works and to alert ourselves if one of these stops working.
 For example, styling bold inside a subscript is absolutely not something we would encourage.

 Example, Normal: Lorem ipsum dolor sit<sub>abc 123</sub> amet consectetur.
 Lorem ipsum dolor sit<sup>abc 123</sup> amet consectetur.